mobilepadawan/Speakit-JS/README.md

 ### About the tests
 **All the tests** over the main web browser engines throws good results except with **Apple Safari** desktop version.
-The Apple's web browser has a very limited support for its internal voices and the filtering method can't get a proper behaivour when it is implemented.
+The Apple's web browser has a very limited support for its internal voices and the filtering method can't get a proper behavior when it is implemented.
 We need to run more tests to find the best solution and to achive the better experience with the available voices in this  particular web browser.

 We still did not tests over **Safari Mobile**.
 If you can do it, please send us your feedback about the experience on it.